CraigGo/Portfolio-1/Data Engineering/Spark Kafka HDFS.md

-# Building a data pipeline.
+# Building a data pipeline by Steve Dille

 How to use Kafka and Spark continers to write messages to HDFS files for subsequent processing in analytics.